GutterCat42/blobs-with-guns-redux/README.md

 This version uses Godot 3.4.2.
 Some things break when using newer versions so I've just kept it here.

+NOTE: when exporting from godot, be sure to exclude the entire Assets folder.
+(The Builds folder should automatically be excluded too).

 ## Rough changelog